zoltarinio79/GlowTan-Legal/README.md

-# [APP NAME] — Legal
+# GlowTan — Legal

-Privacy Policy and Terms of Service for the [APP NAME] iOS app, hosted via GitHub Pages.
+Privacy Policy and Terms of Service for the GlowTan iOS app, hosted via GitHub Pages.

 ## Setup